Should you use a HELOC (home equity line of credit) as an emergency fund?

 2. Can Invest Current Emergency Funds for Other Financial Goals

 If you were to save 3-6 months of expenses (at $5,000/month) for your emergency fund, you’d have between $15,000 – $30,000 in an account.

 While it could be earning some interest, you may be looking for much higher returns than you’ll see in typical accounts used for emergency funds.

-Your emergency funds could be more aggressively invested to earn higher returns possible.
+Your emergency funds can be more aggressively invested to earn higher returns possible.
 You could also use those funds for the down payment on a rental property if that’s in your wealth-building plan.

-The need to access a HELOC can depend on the type of crisis you face when the emergency happens, and the extra expenses you’ll have in dealing with the situation.
+The need to access your HELOC can depend on the type of crisis you face when the emergency happens, and the extra expenses you’ll have in dealing with the situation.